MARK-Labs/fmarkadmindoc/PARTNERS.md

 ## Accessing the page

-To access this page, select "Organisations" from the "Settings" menu.
+To access this page, select "Partners" from the "Settings" menu.

 ## Inviting a Partner